310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 Is that you, Anzu-san?
 I can't really see what's in front of me from all these presents…

-There's so many… How am I supposed to go home with all of them?
+There's so many… How am I supposed to take them all home with me?
 {% endbubble %}

 <div class="minitalk" character="Anzu">